malted/Wordle/README.md

 ## Introduction

-This tutorial will cover concept such as; responsiveness; Svelte's `each` and `if` blocks and stores; CSS variables, at-rules, and font imports;
+This tutorial will cover concept such as; responsiveness; Svelte's `each` and `if` blocks and stores; CSS variables, at-rules, and font imports; and deploying your game for everyone to play.

 ### Svelte